A fund for Beth Owl's Daughter

 Beth has been a friend to so many, and a metaphysical teacher and guide in the Triangle for decades, supporting her colleagues and providing spiritual sustenance to her clients with love and care.

 Perhaps you haven't had the opportunity to know Beth personally, but have gotten to know her through her blog where she shares bits of magic and wisdom nearly every day.

-I am fortunate to be a close friend of Beth and am happy to have this opportunity to share her story.
 Please help as you can and share this widely with your friends.

 It's been a while since I posted an update.
 Beth had finished her chemotherapy and took a break before radiation and started feeling better.

 She's now in the middle of her radiation regimen with only two more weeks to go.
 At that point they will do an MRI to be sure that there are no lingering spots (hopefully not!!) and that she is clear.

 She had to meet her new 2017 deductible so finances are tight again, and the cataracts that had been forming have "blossomed" and the cataract surgery along with astigmatism correction will be in the neighborhood of $2000 per eye that is not covered by insurance.

 So I am making another push for donations to help her to navigate through this financial hurdle.
 She is still of course unable to work with the effects of the radiation treatment and it is your kind and sweet assistance that has enabled her to navigate through this trauma with far less stress than she would otherwise have had.

 As you know if you are following her CaringBridge site ( https://www.caringbridge.org/visit/bethowl/), she is so endlessly grateful for the support of all of you who have been there for her.